borodust/cl-bodge/README.md

 Finally, you need to clone this repository to your local machine and setup [Quicklisp](https://www.quicklisp.org/), so it could find engine's source code.

-For instruction on how to setup local projects, please, refer to [Quicklisp FAQ](https://www.quicklisp.org/beta/faq.html#local-project)
+For instructions on how to setup local projects, please, refer to [Quicklisp FAQ](https://www.quicklisp.org/beta/faq.html#local-project)